Omer Nir'on

-Omer Ya'acov Nir'on (עומר יעקב ניראון; born 17 April 2001) is an Israeli professional footballer who plays as a goalkeeper for Israeli club Maccabi Netanya.
+Omer Ya'acov Nir'on (עומר יעקב ניראון; born 17 April 2001) is an Israeli professional footballer who plays as a goalkeeper for Israeli club Maccabi Haifa on loan from Maccabi Netanya.
 He has previously played for Israeli clubs Bnei Yehuda and Hapoel Ramat HaSharon as well as Bosnian club Zrinjski Mostar.
 He has also represented Israel internationally at youth level.
 He is the son of retired Israeli footballer Danny Nir'on.

 Club career

 Youth career

 Nir'on started his career with Maccabi Tel Aviv's boys' team.
 He also played in his youth with Shimshon Tel Aviv and Maccabi Herzliya before joining the youth team of Bnei Yehuda when he was 16.
 Bnei Yehuda signed him on a 5-year contract.

 Bnei Yehuda

 Nir'on made his debut senior appearance for Bnei Yehuda on 18 August 2018, in a Toto Cup game against Bnei Sakhnin.
 He kept a clean sheet, but they lost the subsequent penalty shootout.
 His Israeli Premier League debut appearance was on 25 May 2019, during a 2–1 loss against Hapoel Hadera.
 In the summer of 2019, Nir'on was loaned to Hapoel Rishon LeZion, but he didn't register any match time with them and returned from loan in January 2020.
 During the 2020–21 Israeli Premier League season, Nir'on was the starting goalkeeper for Bnei Yehuda, but unfortunately they were relegated at the end of the season to the Liga Leumit.
 Nir'on gathered interest overseas, especially in Denmark, where he has a local passport through his family, and he impressed Lars Høgh, goalkeeping coach for Brøndby and Denmark, who recommended him for Nordsjælland, where he went for a two week trial as well as with the Danish national youth team.
 Despite the club's interest in signing him on a long-term deal, in the end Nir'on declined the offer.